Date of Award:

 This study employed survey methodology to evaluate the intersection between school psychologists’ beliefs about the cause of SLDs, their preferred practices, their actual practices, and their job satisfaction associated with assessment.
 School psychologists are one member of a multidisciplinary team aimed toward identifying children with SLDs and are estimated to spend nearly half their time in special education decision making.
 This study also evaluated the influence alignment between school psychologists preferred and actual practices have on their job satisfaction associated with assessment.

 Findings showed that, similar to other professionals, school psychologists’ had varying beliefs about the causes of SLDs.
 Environmental beliefs were significantly correlated with a preference for RtI for SLD identification, while biological beliefs were significantly correlated with preferences for the IQ-Achievement discrepancy method and alternative research based procedures for SLD identification.
 Preferred methods of identification impacted all three identification methods, and beliefs about the cause of SLDs impacted actual PSW practices, above and beyond individual and school characteristics.
 Finally, greater alignment between preferred SLD identification practices and actual SLD identification practices was associated with higher levels of job satisfaction related to assessment.
 Implications and directions for future research are discussed.

 Cottrell, Joseph M., "Specific Learning Disabilities: Beliefs about the Construct, Identification Methods, and Job Satisfaction Among Practicing School Psychologists" (2014).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4010.